devskale/awesome/README.md

 This list is maintained by skale.dev.

-# Awesome AI Tools for Coding and Designing
+# Awesome Lists

-A comprehensive collection of prompt examples and prompting techniques for AI enthusiasts and developers.
-This repository aims to provide valuable resources and insights into the world of AI-driven applications and tools.
+A collection of awesome curated lists of development and coding related tools and packages.

 # Links